nikoo99m/nikoo99m/README.md

 ## 🌟 About Me

-🎓 I hold a BSc in Applied Mathematics and a MSc in Computer Science,
-blending analytical precision with technical expertise.
+🎓 I hold a BSc in Applied Mathematics and an MSc in Computer Science, combining strong analytical skills with technical expertise.

-🔍 My journey spans from solving complex mathematical problems
-to developing innovative software solutions.
+🔍 My journey has taken me from solving complex mathematical problems to deriving actionable insights from data and developing analytical solutions.

-💬 Ask me about programming 👩‍💻 and mathematics 📟.
+💬 Ask me about data analysis, programming, and statistics.

-💡 I am passionate about leveraging my background in mathematics
-to tackle challenges in computing, especially in fields like AI and data science.
+💡 I am passionate about applying my mathematical and computing background to extract meaningful patterns, build data-driven strategies, and support decision-making in fields like AI, data science, and business analytics.

-📫 You can reach me at nmogha02@student.bbk.ac.uk.
+📫 You can reach me at nikooo.m99@gmail.com

-🤝 Let's connect and explore the world of algorithms and technology together!
+🤝 Let’s connect and explore how data can drive innovation and impact.

 ## 🛠️ Technologies and Tools